silverlogic/SpinDrift_iOS/README.md

     * parameter deviceSerial: Serial string of the target device
     * parameter serviceId: Service id of the target device.
     * parameter maxAmount: Maximum amount to allow for vending.
 Vending machine maximum amount limit will be used if the provided amount is greater than what the machine can allow.
-2. Connect to the device `connect`.
+2. Connect to the device `func connect()`.
 The device is searched first and if the device is found according to the parameters provided in `init` method then a connection is established.
 Throws `VendError.alreadyConnected` exception if the connection is already in progress.
-3. Disconnect from the device `disconnect`.
+3. Disconnect from the device `func disconnect()`.
 You should wait for `disconnected` delegate method before attempting to connect again.
 4. Approve auth `func approveAuth(_ authApprovalPayload: String)`.
     * parameter authApprovalPayload: Auth approval payload that will be verified on the device to approve the authorization of the amount requested
-5. Disapprove auth request `disapprove`
+5. Disapprove auth request `func disapprove()`
-6. Keep connection alive `keepAlive`.
+6. Keep connection alive `func keepAlive()`.
 This must be called to keep the connection alive after specific intervals because the connection is short-lived.
 7. Select product on the device `func selectProduct(productId: String)`.
     * paramter productId: Id of the product to select.
 This can result in `invalidProduct` delegate method to be called if the provided product id is not valid.